Diesel Particulate Filter (DPF) removal and remap

 For this service you would have to come to us at Banbury, Oxfordshire.

-Please note, should you have a Quattro version we would need to add £300 to the price due to the additional work required.
+Please note, should you have a Quattro version the price is higher due to the additional work required.

 The combination of the removal of so much back pressure from the exhaust system and your ECU re-map have completely transformed my Audi A3 170ps, especially the immense torque I now get.
 Not only is the power delivery far smoother and more practically delivered, but it also makes it a safer drive!
 I was never happy with Audi’s original factory set up and now its like having a new car all over again!